kyratrades/testing/docs/navigation-structure.md

 CAST
 : Bronson Pinchot (Gomez Addams), Rachel York (Morticia Addams), Micaela Martinez (Wednesday Addams), Anthony Grupposo (Fester Addams), Dante Marenco (Pugsley Addams), Candi Milo (Grandma Addams), Dustin Ceithamer (Lurch), Tracy Rowe Mutz (Alice Beineke), Robert Yacko (Mal Beineke), Dino Nicandros (Lucas Beineke)

+#### The Addams Family - First UK Tour - 2017
+{: .no_toc .d-inline-block }

+FORMAT
+: VOB+smalls `1 DVD`

+COMMENTS
+: Came to me labeled as 2017.08.03.
+Complete files, not the copy missing VTS_01_2.VOB

+CAST
+: Cameron Blakely (Gomez Addams), Samantha Womack (Morticia Addams), Carrie Hope Fletcher (Wednesday Addams)

+NOTES
+: Nice focus throughout and generally good movement.
+Unfortunately quite a lot of scenes are simply blackout, so this video can only be described really as a highlights reel.
+The audio remains good throughout and you can get a great idea of this 'updated' version of this show since its Broadway run

 #### The Addams Family - Dutch Tour - February 9, 2019
 {: .no_toc .d-inline-block }